Arianaff0/Arianaff0/README.md

 - 👋 Hello, my name is Ariana
-- 👀 I love learning and am interested in maths and coding, especially cryptography
+- 👀 I love learning and am interested in maths and coding.
+  Follow my journey to learning cryptography and cyber security from ground zero!
+Quiet literally :)
 - 🌱 I’m currently working on java side projects

 <!---